Power Cable Ampacity Rating

 Cable Impedance Calculation

-The Cable Impedances Calculation add-on module (ZMat) determines the electrical parameters for cables necessary for performing network studies at the power frequency (50/60 Hz).
+The Cables Impedance Calculation add-on module (ZMat) calculates the electrical parameters for cables necessary for performing load flow and short-circuit studies at the power frequency (50/60 Hz).
 The calculation of impedances is performed after a steady-state ampacity or temperature simulation has been successfully completed.
-The final results of the module are the positive and zero sequence impedances and admittances for all the cables present in the installation.
+The final results are the positive and zero sequence impedances and admittances for all the cables present in the installation.

 All impedance and admittance matrices are displayed in the report: starting from the primitive matrices per section per metallic component, the bonding matrices, then the phase and circuit matrices and finally the resulting symmetrical components matrices.
 The following features are supported: